How glass breaks -- Damage explains the difference between surface and fracture energies in amorphous silica

+Fig.~\ref{fig:surface}a shows the distribution of $\psi_{\rm{FSE}}$ along the normal to the surface for the dissected sample.
+After coarse-graining, the profile width of $\psi_{\rm{SFE}}$ is observed to be 8~\r{A}, reflecting the convolution of the highly localized peak with the width $w$.
 A coarse-grained profile for the cracked samples, taken along the line indicated in (b), is also shown.
 The two coarse-grained $\psi_{\rm{FSE}}$ distributions are similar.
 This observation suggests that the $\psi_{\rm{FSE}}$ calculated in the fractured sample is the energy change due to the formation of the free surface.
-It is primarily the result of the surface relaxation due to the loss of atomic connectivity and differs from the damage process shown previously that penetrates significantly deeper into the sample.
-This is why we refer to this quantity as the free surface energy (FSE) density.
 Fig.~\ref{fig:surface}b depicts the free surface energy during crack propagation.

-Since the energy localization is consistent across different sample conditions, it appears that the free surface energy $2\gamma= \int_{-\infty}^{+\infty}\psi_{\rm{FSE}}\ dy$ should also be an effective measure for assessing the area of newly formed cracks.
+Since the energy localization is consistent across different sample conditions, it appears that the free surface energy $2\gamma$ could also be an effective measure for assessing the area of newly formed cracks.
 Fig.~\ref{fig:surface}c displays crack length calculated from the global sample free surface energy $\Psi_{\rm{FSE}}$ divided by $2\gamma$.
 It is compared with the crack length determined by the FEMU based on the damage approach eq.~(\ref{eq:PFSurf}).
-The two measures are very consistent although the FSE length is smaller than the FEMU length.
 This agreement between the two methods validates the use of $\psi_{\rm{FSE}}$ as a reliable metric for quantifying crack propagation, providing an alternative to more traditional methods and offering precise measurements that align well with continuum-based models.